Duomo & Baptistry

-The chapel on the right was erected in 1523-26 as an ex voto for the passing of the plague.
+The chapel on the right was erected in 1523-26 as an ex voto for the end of the plague.
 It houses a Martyrdom of St Donnino and Saint Hugh by Antonio Nasini/questionable? and a fragment of a Virgin with Child attributed to Lorenzo Rustici/Bartolomeo Neroni called Riccio?